Skip to content

 Why Keeping a Reserve Matters

 One approach many people take is ring-fencing a portion of savings that simply does not get touched.
-This is worth considering not just for genuine emergencies, but for the psychological comfort it provides during uncertain early months.
+This is worth noting not just for genuine emergencies, but for the psychological comfort it provides during uncertain early months.
 Knowing a buffer exists can make decision-making calmer and less reactive.
 The calculator allows you to set that reserve separately, so your runway figure reflects only the money you are genuinely comfortable spending down.

 Run it with sensible defaults